shreyash-b/esp-agents-firmware/docs/guides/echo_ear.md

 ## Reset to Factory

-You can factory reset your device using either of following methods:
+You can factory reset your device using either of the following methods:
 * Touch and hold the top of device for 10 seconds.
 The screen will indicate that the reset is in progress.
 * Reflash the firmware using <a href="https://espressif.github.io/esp-launchpad/minimal-launchpad/?flashConfigURL=https://raw.githubusercontent.com/espressif/esp-agents-firmware/refs/heads/main/docs/launchpad/friend/echo_ear.toml" target="_blank">ESP Launchpad</a>
-* Goto device settings in ESP RainMaker Home app -> Factory Reset
+* Go to device settings in ESP RainMaker Home app -> Factory Reset

 ## Changing the Agent on the Device